strootje/strootje.github.io/content/en/about.md

 {{< timeline >}}
 	{{< timeline/stop title="present" >}}

-	{{< timeline/plot title="Freelancing @ Self-Employed" class="is-primary" >}}
+	{{< timeline/plot title="Senior Software Developer @ Cargoguide" class="is-primary" >}}
-As freelancer I have the unique position to help people build the software they want
+At Cargoguide I help in building an [app](https://www.cargoguide.app/), helping freight forwarders get the best price for their freight.
+Connecting them to freight carriers.
+We do this with Azure, C#, .netcore, SQL Server and React as a frontend.
+I work on supporting the team and helping them in making technical decisions
 	{{</ timeline/plot >}}

 	{{< timeline/stop title="2019" >}}